-Coral reefs are the most diverse marine ecosystem, and their productivity provides vital services for more than 500 million people worldwide26.
-Scleractinian corals, the foundation species of tropical reefs, show high thermal sensitivity that has led to the rapid global decline of coral reef ecosystems27.
-In wake of losing coral habitat, communities of the most prominent reef consumers, teleost fishes, can decline or shift in composition28–31, which directly affects the provision of resources to people dependent on reef fisheries32.
-Nevertheless, recent evidence suggests that many fish species will be able to cope with (or even benefit from) live coral loss, at least in the short-term32–34.
-However, tropical marine ectotherms are typically adapted to a relatively narrow thermal environment, so reef fishes may also be vulnerable to the direct effects of changing water temperatures16,35,36.
-Consequently, the direct responses of reef fishes to climate change and their potential to adapt to different thermal regimes might be as important as indirect, habitat-mediated responses37–39.
+Coral reefs are the most diverse marine ecosystem, and their productivity provides vital services for more than 500 million people worldwide22.
+Scleractinian corals, the foundation species of tropical reefs, show high sensitivity to thermal extremes, which has led to the rapid global decline of coral reef ecosystems23.
+In the wake of losing coral habitat, communities of the most prominent reef consumers, teleost fishes, also decline or shift in composition24–27, which directly affects the provision of resources to people dependent on reef fisheries28.
+Although recent evidence suggests that some fish species will be able to cope with (or even benefit from) live coral loss, at least in the short-term28–31, tropical reef fishes are typically adapted to a relatively narrow suite of environmental conditions.
+Thus, reef fishes may also be vulnerable to the direct effects of climate change on, for instance, sea surface temperatures13,32,33.
+Consequently, the responses of reef fishes to ongoing changes in their environment might be as important as indirect, habitat-mediated responses34–36.